TheGarmr/MonobankExporter/README.md

   * use HTTP or HTTPS for webhook only
   * `/webhook` ending is mandatory
   * a Redis instance is mandatory if you will use webhooks.
+  * basic auth is not required. it can be added from the config

 Currencies metrics will be provisioned in any case.<br>
 The client's metrics will be provisioned only in the case of the existing token.<br>